suny-downstate-medical-center/netpyne/README.md

 Three example model parameters are provided:

-1. **mpiHHTut.py** - simple tutorial model with a single Hodgkin-Huxley population and random connectivity
+1. **HHTut.py** - simple tutorial model with a single Hodgkin-Huxley population and random connectivity
-2. **mpiHybridTut.py** - simple tutorial model with a Hodgkin-Huxley and an Izhikevich populations, with random connectivity
+2. **HybridTut.py** - simple tutorial model with a Hodgkin-Huxley and an Izhikevich populations, with random connectivity
 3. **M1yfrac.py** - mouse M1 model with 14 populations and cortical depth-dependent connectivity.

 Select which model to run by modifying the initialize call in init.py, eg.:

     s.sim.initialize(
-        simConfig = mpiHHTut.simConfig,
+        simConfig = HHTut.simConfig,
-        netParams = mpiHHTut.netParams)
+        netParams = HHTut.netParams)

 Additional details of the modelling framework can be found here: